crazycapivara/deckgl/README.md

 ### Camels or Snakes

-According to the style conventions in R, `camelCased` parameters in deck.gl can alseo be passed as `snake_cased` parameters in R. For example, `getPosition` can be passed to deck.gl as `get_position`:
+According to the style conventions in R, `camelCased` parameters in deck.gl can also be passed as `snake_cased` parameters in R. For example, `getPosition` can be passed to deck.gl as `get_position`:

 ``` r
 deckgl() %>%